This is a guide for directors, teachers and club owners, explaining in detail how to run an event using the RealBridge web app.

 Deal 1, trick 5

-Deal 1 ended, prior to start of Deal 2.
+Deal 1 ended, prior to the start of Deal 2.
 (Players are seeing the yellow screen, relevant for rights and director calls)

 Deal 2, trick 7